SMTorg/smt/doc/_src_docs/surrogate_models/gpr/sgp.rst

      -  10
      -  None
      -  ['int']
-     -  Number of inducing inputs
+     -  Number of inducing inputs when inducing_method is set
+  *  -  inducing_method
+     -  None
+     -  ['random', 'kmeans']
+     -  ['str']
+     -  The chosen method to induce points